memestro777-source/cervellone/README.md

 🧩 Logic — The Gears · Hexagon Path · The Balance · Symbol Sudoku
 ➗ Math — Missing Operators · Number Plate · Clock Difference · Broken Equality
 💭 Memory — Flip & Find · Shape Order · Music Sequence · Memory Grid
-________________________________________
-Features
-Invisible adaptive difficulty.
-Two correct answers in a row step the level up, mistakes step it back down.
-Points are never taken away on an error, and the right answer is always revealed in red.
-No forced waiting in the memory games.
-Look at the cards, the shapes or the stars for as long as you like, then tap to start answering — the first tap already counts as your first answer.
-Balanced scoring.
-Every game has a multiplier tuned so that a strong player scores roughly the same in all 16, no matter which ones the challenge draws.
-A streak multiplier rewards consecutive correct answers, up to double points.
-Music Sequence is a wheel of seven notes following the circle of fifths — F, C, G, D, A, E, B. The sequence grows by one step every round; one mistake and you start over.
-Fixed layout.
-Header, timer and playing area keep the same size in every game and at every level, so nothing shifts or jumps while you play, and the page never scrolls.
-Bilingual.
-Italian and English, switchable at any time from the main menu.
-Records saved in your browser.
-Best challenge score, games played, and a personal best for each of the 16 minigames.
-A 🗑 button in the main menu clears them all, with confirmation.
-Share your result.
-Copies your brain size, brain type, which mode you played, and the score of each stage.
-Final animation counting up through every brain type, from 🐣 Hatching Brain to 🌌 Cosmic Mind.
-________________________________________
-Running It
-Open the HTML file in any modern browser.
-No server, no installation needed.
-To play it as an app on your phone, put it online (GitHub Pages works well) and use Add to Home Screen.